ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 If the value is 1 or more, compilation occurs asynchronously in a separate thread.
 The result will be used as soon as it is ready, including queries that are currently running.

 Compiled code is required for each different combination of aggregate functions used in the query and the type of keys in the GROUP BY clause.
 The results of the compilation are saved in the build directory in the form of .so files.
-There is no restriction on the number of compilation results since they don’t use very much space.
+There is no restriction on the number of compilation results since they do not use very much space.
 Old results will be used after server restarts, except in the case of a server upgrade – in this case, the old results are deleted.

 ## output_format_json_quote_64bit_integers {#session_settings-output_format_json_quote_64bit_integers}